 Concrete floors also work particularly well with in-floor radiant heating systems and passive solar designs, giving them another green aspect.
 And, usually, a low-VOC sealer is all that is needed to seal and waterproof concrete floors.

 Traditionally it has been designers that reach for a reclaimed floor in an effort to give a space a rustic and charming feel.
 But reclaimed lumber is a great choice for any homeowner looking for a unique material that is environmentally friendly.
 Recovered from old buildings like barns, factory buildings, and warehouses, reclaimed wood requires no harvesting of anything living (been there – done that) and comparatively little manufacturing.

 Sustainably Harvested Hardwood

 Typically speaking, most hardwood floors are anything but green and that is because it can take a hardwood tree 50 to 100 years to grow before it can be harvested.
 But there has been an effort to try and “green” up the harvesting of hardwood trees.
 The Forest Stewardship Council (FCS) certifies and regulates forests so that they are “managed to meet the social, economic, ecological, cultural, and spiritual needs of present and future generations.”
 When you purchase a hardwood floor that has the FCS label, you can feel good you are purchasing wood that has been harvested in the most eco-friendly and socially-responsible way possible.

-If you love the look of new hardwood floors and want something even greener than sustainably-harvested hardwood, you’re best bet would be to install bamboo.
+If you love the look of new hardwood floors and want something even greener than sustainably-harvested hardwood, you’re best bet would be to.
 Bamboo offers the same warmth and sophistication of hardwood but, because it’s a grass and not a hardwood tree, it can regenerate after as little as 5-7 years.

 Better Homes and Gardens recently chose bamboo as the green flooring option of choice and installed it in their test kitchen.
 If you’re looking for durability, strand woven bamboo is 3 times harder than Oak or Maple and is uniquely beautiful.